OWASP/glue/README.md

 ```

 Now go test and make a change and commit a file.
-The result should be that pipeline runs against your
+The result should be that Glue runs against your
 code and will not allow commits unless the results
 are clean.
 (Which is not necessarily a reasonable
 expectation)